But read on, and I’ll help you get aclimatised.

 You may be surprised to hear, given the late dining hours that the typical Uruguayan work day is 9am till 5pm with just an hour break for lunch.

 So how do they do it, these Uruguayans?
 How can they eat dinner so late?

 The secret is that on their way home from work they’ll typically stop off at a bakery or fancier confiteria (a cake shop – they don’t usually sell bread) to pick up something for their merienda (tea-time).

 This is typically bizcochos (savoury pastries) or masitas (sweet ones), which they’ll scarf down with mate or coffee.
 Then they’ll take an hour-long nap.
 And then it’s time for dinner!

 When in Rome…

-While you’re in Montevideo, I’d definitely recommend you get into the same habit – wicked early evening snack, delicious siesta, decadently-late dinner – that way you can take advantage of all the shows and music, which also start 9pm at the earliest and often much later.
+While you’re in Montevideo, I’d definitely recommend you get into the same habit—wicked early evening snack, delicious siesta, decadently-late dinner—that way you can take advantage of all the shows and music (get The Guru’Guay Guide to Montevideo for full details of the multiple venues you’ll love), which also start 9pm at the earliest and often much later.

 At the seaside, restaurants may open earlier and in season open all day.